ajferrara/Telling-Stories-with-Data/final_project_part1_aferrara.md

 https://www.atlasevhub.com/materials/state-ev-registration-data/

 #### Call to Action
-Show a picture of a hip, happy Tesla owner.
+Show a picture of a happy Tesla owner.

 ## Method and Medium